eandersonEverfi/product-qa-docs/docs/qa_feedback1.md

 clicking on radio button 1 of 3

+submit button enables when user checks an answer

+after submission of the form -- all form options should be disabled

+on submit of a wrong option the retry button is shown

+The SUBMIT button does not exist

 feedback message for radio 1/3 produces the 'not correct' feedback message

 visual check -  User sees 'incorrect message' feedback after selecting first radio button

+user clicks the retry button

 clicking on radio button 3/3

 waiting for known state before snap

+submit button enables when user checks an answer

+after submission of the form -- all form options should be disabled

+After form submit -- the SUBMIT button should be disabled

+Because the user submitted a correct answer the RETRY button should not exist

 clicking radio 3/3 produces 'correct' feedback message